rweldzius/PSC7475_S2025/README.md

 Most students will take PSC 1900, which provides a general overview of research methods in the social sciences, but probably little exposure to quantitative methods.
 Students with previous statistics exposure (e.g., AP Statistics or similar) or a solid background in high-school level math should also be prepared for the course.

 We will assume a basic familiarity with high-school algebra and a working knowledge of computers.
 If you are unfamiliar with downloading and installing software programs on your Mac or PC, you may want to allocate additional time to make sure those aspects of the course go smoothly.
-In particular, I have developed Problem Set 0 to guide you through installing R and RStudio to give you a sense of the tools we will be using.
+In particular, I have developed Problem Set 0 to guide you through installing R and  to give you a sense of the tools we will be using.
 Previous experience with statistical methods and computing (Stata, R, SAS, SPSS) is helpful, but not required.
 You can always get in touch with me for additional help on these issues.

 No matter your background, you should be prepared to engage the class material on a regular, almost daily basis even beyond the time dedicated to assignments and exam review.
 Furthermore, you should feel comfortable with engaging in real-life data analysis using statistical software.
 I will guide you through that process, but it may be unfamiliar and therefore challenging.
 You should especially take this course if you plan to use quantitative data at all in a senior thesis project.